 The University of Michigan Department of Climate and Space Sciences and Engineering (CLASP) is currently seeking a highly motivated, diverse and inclusive cohort of undergraduate students to participate in its summer Research Experience for Undergraduates (REU) site program entitled: Program in Climate and Space Science Observation (PICASSO).
 This REU program is funded by a grant from the National Science Foundation.

-The program is open to students from any academic discipline who are interested in exploring a potential career in the STEM fields of meteorology, climate, and space sciences.
+The program is open to students* from any academic discipline who are interested in exploring a potential career in the STEM (Science, Technology, Engineering, and Mathematics) fields of meteorology, climate, and space sciences.
 Program participants will work closely with faculty, research staff, and graduate students to engage in research from a broad range of disciplines, including:

 - Climate science and adaptation planning

 - Aerosols, and atmospheric chemistry, and air quality

 As part of the PICASSO program, student participants will also engage in the following activities while on campus: